jaympatel1893/BackwardChaining/README.md

     - All predicates (such as HasPermission) and constants (such as Google) are case-sensitive alphabetical strings that begin with uppercase letters.
     - Each predicate has at least one argument.
 (There is no upper bound for the number of arguments).
 Same predicate will not appear with different number of arguments.
     - See the sample inputs for spacing patterns.
-    -  All of the arguments of the facts are constants. i.e. you can assume that there will be no fact such as HasPermission(x,Contacts) ( which says that everyone has permission to see the contacts!) in the knowledge base.
+    - All of the arguments of the facts are constants. i.e. you can assume that there will be no fact such as HasPermission(x,Contacts) ( which says that everyone has permission to see the contacts!) in the knowledge base.

 # Check Input and Output files for more clarity.